airacingtech/hri-safe-remote-control-system/hri_safety_sense/README.md

 # Troubleshoot

-Joystick goes to sleep automatically after some time.
+The joystick goes to sleep automatically after some time.
 After turning it back on, press button 1 as indicated on the joystick screen to go into remote mode.
 Then values will show on `/joy` topic.